rubenkindt/botler/README.md

 # Botler - a robot butler

 ## Installation
+* to be sure everything works, clone the repository in your home directory
 * move into the botler repository (cd botler)
 * move into the catkin workspace (cd catkin_ws)
 * initialise the git modules (git submodules init)